I have about two decades of teaching experience, including significant experience working with student populations with special needs.

 As a Mellon postdoc at the University of Wisconsin-Madison, I taught a course entitled “Love & Sex in Buddhism” that juxtaposed primary sources from the Buddhist tradition with secondary readings in Buddhist studies and gender, women’s, and sexuality studies (Fall 2014).
 In Spring 2015 I taught “The Religion of Anime,” a course that built upon my previous research into the visual and material culture of Japanese religion while also incorporating some new research of my own and cutting-edge research by others in the field.

-Currently, I am an Assistant Professor in the Department of East Asian Languages & Civilizations at the University of Pennsylvania, where I teach undergraduate and graduate courses on Japanese popular culture and Japanese religions.
+Currently, I am an Assistant Professor at the University of Pennsylvania, where I teach undergraduate and graduate courses on Japanese religions, popular culture, and media.
+You can read about my teaching philosophy here.